Child Care Benefit

 What is the work, training, study test?

 The work, training, study test looks at whether you (and your partner, if you have one) used child care for a work-related commitment.
 A work-related commitment includes paid work, looking for work, study or training or voluntary work to improve your work skills.
-All eligible families can receive up to 24 hours of CCB for approved care for the purposes of CCB, per child, per week without meeting the work, training, study test.
+All eligible families can receive up to 24 hours of CCB for approved care, per child, per week without meeting the work, training, study test.
 For up to 50 hours per child, per week you need to be working, training or studying for at least 15 hours per week (or 30 hours per fortnight) or have an exemption from this test.

 What if my child is absent from Child Care?